Embodiment dictates learnability in neural controllers: Acknowledgements

 \section{Acknowledgements}

-This work was supported by NSF award EFRI-1830870 and the Vermont Space Grant Consortium (NASA EPSCoR-031176).
-Computational resources were provided by the Vermont Advanced Computing Core.
-Also in honor of Nina Powers, beautiful wife of the first author whose commitment and support make this work possible.
+This work was supported by NSF EFRI award 1830870, and by the Vermont Space Grant Consortium under NASA Cooperative Agreement NNX15AP86H.
+Computational Resources were provided by The Vermont Advanced Computing Core (VACC).
+Thanks is also due to the beautiful wife of the first author whose continual support makes work like this possible.